-The ERS is governed by the Pension Board, which has 10 members.
-Under Milwaukee County Ordinance 201.24, 8.1, the 10-member Pension Board is responsible for the administration and operation of the ERS.
+The ERS is governed by the Pension Board,Under Milwaukee County Ordinance 201.24, 8.1, the 10-member Pension Board is responsible for the administration and operation of the ERS.
 Board members are limited to serving two three-year terms.
 The 2023 board members are shown in Appendix 1 and include: